13 hours by cncdivi

-In my earlier post this week on 3D printer Mechanics, I focused on the more traditional Cartesian printer geometry.
-I closed the post with a mention that I’d follow-up with a post on a really exciting new development in 3D printer mechanics – the delta robot printer.
+In my previous blog this week about 3D printer Mechanics, I concentrated on the commonly known Cartesian printer geometry.
+I ended the article by stating that I’d soon present a follow-up article discussing an exhilarating new advancement in 3D printer mechanics – the delta robot printer.

 A Little Background